Home » Health Conditions » Viral Infections » Flu

 So, what does Canada do that the U. S. doesn’t?
 For one, Canada acknowledges the major role of vitamin D when it comes to flu prevention.
 Many people don’t realize that unlike flu shots, vitamin D is a surefire way to keep you from catching infectious diseases.
 New research has also shown that vitamin D could help decrease spreading of viral respiratory tract infections, such as influenza.
 One significant study that involved about 19,000 Americans found that those with the lowest levels of vitamin D in the blood reported having more recent colds or flu cases.
 Unfortunately, the U.S. health officials were not very keen on letting the general population know that optimizing their levels of vitamin D may drastically reduce their risk of getting the flu.

 The U.S. has an abysmal record when it comes to flu treatment and prevention.
-Their main answer for prevention, the flu shot, has not demonstrated any measurable impact on the most important thing, which is reducing the levels of illness and, of course, mortality.
+Their main answer for prevention, the flu shot, has not demonstrated any measurable impact on the most important thing, which is reducing the levels of and, of course, mortality.
 The flu shot does not protect most people from catching the flu.
 Instead, it actually does the complete opposite and weakens the immune system, which might mean serious trouble, particularly if your level of vitamin D is low as well.
-In 2009, amidst all the hype, a Canadian study discovered that people who had received seasonal flu shots were actually twice as likely to get the H1N1 virus.
+In 2009, amidst all the swine flu hype, a Canadian study discovered that people who had received seasonal flu shots were actually twice as likely to get the H1N1 virus.
 The U.S. mysteriously ignored these findings and went ahead anyway with recommending vaccinations for both the seasonal and the H1N1 virus.
 One can easily start to wonder if the government is partnering with pharmaceutical companies to raise profits instead doing their job in policing them and protecting your health.

 Go to this site for information about the flu in the US: flu.gov